SergeantWiley/ChessNet/README.md

 loss.backward()
 optimizer.step()
 ```
-So we can monitor the progress, we include a standard print function.
-This is very common to see the current status of the model
+So that we can monitor the progress, we include a standard print function.
+This is very commonly used to see the current status of the model

 ```python
 print(f'Epoch [{epoch+1}/{num_epochs}], Loss: {loss.item():.4f}')
 ```

 And of course, we want to save our model so we can use it later

 ```python
 model_path = 'chess_net.pth'
 torch.save(model.state_dict(), model_path)